Ditch the bleach and toxic fumes, and learn how to make this natural disinfectant with a simple ingredient you probably already have at home!

 Two words: hydrogen peroxide.

 That’s right – that dark brown bottle with the weird fizzy solution inside is actually a natural disinfectant!
-In fact, the Centers for Disease Control (CDC) lists hydrogen peroxide as a stable and effective disinfectant and recommends its use in hospital settings. (source)
+In fact, the Centers for Disease Control (CDC) lists hydrogen peroxide as a stable and effective disinfectant when use on inanimate surfaces, and recommends its use in hospital settings. (source)

 And the best part?
 Compared to most other chemical disinfectants, peroxide is safe, non-toxic, and breaks down into just water and oxygen.